gao-yiheng/gao-yiheng.github.io/_posts/2019-06-08-Build_Your_Processor.md

 ---
 layout:     post
-title:      Nexys3 Part III - Build a Microprocessor
+title:      FPGA Part III - Design Your Own Processor
 subtitle:   Build Your Own Processor with Multi-Cycle Machine
 date:       2019-06-08
 author:     yg
 header-img: img/post-bg-5.jpg
 catalog: true
 tags:
-    - How To's
     - FPGA
 ---

 ### OVERVIEW
-In previous parts, we use PicoBlaze as micro-controller to implement our design.
-This part will try to **design our own microprocessor** which run on Nexys3.
-The processor is quite **simple but could handle simple tasks like generating Fibonacci numbers**.
+In part I and II, we used PicoBlaze as micro-controller to implement our design.
+This part will try to **design our own microprocessor** which runs on Nexys3.
+This processor is quite **simple but could handle simple tasks like generating Fibonacci numbers**.
 Code for implementing the microprocessor is [here](https://github.com/yg9120/Nexys3/tree/master/CreateYourMicroprocessor).

 ### STEP 1: Define Your Own Instruction Set

 As mentioned before, the processor is very simple and therefore only supports **limited number of instructions**.
-The following picture shows the `instruction set` the processor supports and how it coded.
+The following picture shows the `instruction set` this processor supports and how it coded.

 ![VDjRUI.jpg](https://s2.ax1x.com/2019/06/09/VDjRUI.jpg)